-Last Saturday, a crew from Reading made the 2-hour excursion to central Bristol to visit the Banksy vs Brisol Museum exhibition.
+Last Saturday, a crew from Reading made the 2-hour excursion to central Bristol to visit the Banksy vs Bristol Museum exhibition.
 It promised to be very good and we were all very excited about it!

 Once we arrived there was the predictably long queue – almost exactly 2 hours of waiting in on-and-off drizzle, in fact.